monicathomas8/The-Explorers-Post/README.md

 <img src="/static/images/Screenshot154927.png">

 ## Features

+### Design
+The application features a clean and modern interface with intuitive navigation.
 - **Landing Page**: An engaging home page with a responsive layout showcasing the purpose of the site.
 - **Story List**: A grid display of travel stories with options to view, edit, or delete (edit and delete for logged-in users, of personal stories).
 - **Create a Story**: A form to share travel experiences with a title, location, and rich text content.